Imperial Tobacco launches caffeinated mouth strips

 Among other caffeine mouth strips already on the market is Sheets, launched by U.S. basketball star LeBron James.
 Similar products have prompted concern among some health experts in Australia about the risks of overdose.

-Caffeine strips tap into booming demand for energy drinks like Red Bull and Monster.
+Caffeine strips tap into booming demand for energy drinks like Red Bull and Monster (MNST.O).
 Euromonitor International expects the global energy drink market to be worth more than $47 billion by 2019 from nearly $31 billion today.

 A recent study in the journal Frontiers in Public Health suggested energy drinks could be a looming public health threat due to excessive caffeine intake and the dangers of mixing them with alcohol.

-Imperial Tobacco makes cigarettes including Davidoff and Gauloises and will become the leading e-cigarette maker in the United States after a deal to buy the blu e-cigarette brand from Lorillard.
+Imperial Tobacco makes cigarettes including Davidoff and Gauloises and will become the leading e-cigarette maker in the United States after a deal to buy the blu e-cigarette brand from Lorillard LO.N.

 ($1 = 0.6655 pounds)